cosmos/snap/CONTRIBUTING.md

 Here's [an example](http://stackoverflow.com/q/12488905/180626) of a bug report.
 The more information you can provide, the easier it is for us to understand and solve the problem.

 ## License
-By contributing, you agree that your contributions will be licensed under its [Software License](LICENSE.md).
+By contributing, you agree that your contributions will be licensed under its MIT License(LICENSE).

 ## References
 This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/master/CONTRIBUTING.md)